dcdholder/capstone-authentication-server/README.md

 This is the authentication server for our capstone project.
 Very early speculative development.

 ### Status
 Cryptography tests run.
 Username/password format tests run.
+Benchmarks for credential digestion run.

 ### Technical Details
-The server uses Ruby and MySQL.
-Maybe it'll use Rails too.
-Not an expert in this area.
+The server uses Ruby, Rails and MySQL.